MOSH-Insa-Toulouse/2025-2026-4GP-SOLE-JANKOWSKI/README.md

 Bluetooth Connection: A button to connect and view the list of available devices.
 Real-time Plotting: Three indicators displaying values for the digital potentiometer (adjusted by the rotary encoder and OLED), the flex sensor resistance, and the graphite sensor resistance. real-time graph that visualizes data from either the flex sensor or the graphite sensor, depending on the operation mode selected on the OLED
 ![Figure 13-Bluetooth control and variables definition](./Images/Bluthooth%20control%20app.png)
+These are the blocs used to open Bluethooth communication with our Bluetooth Module HC05 and initiate some variables.
 ![Figure 13-Data plotting and communication](./Images/Valueandgraphcontolapk.png)
+These ones are in charge of the real time plotting and sequenciation of date recived.

 ### Datasheet
 You can find the datasheet of the graphite sensor here[link].